-The governing bodies enable adequate commercial and operating strategic management, and for a timely and proper response to any incidence that should arise at different levels of the organisation and its business and corporate environment.
+The governing bodies enable appropriate commercial and operating strategic management, and for a timely and proper response to any incidence that should arise at different levels of the organisation and its business and corporate environment.

-With the aim of ensuring that the governance system has an appropriately structured, the Company has Policies that regulate the Key Functions (Risk Management, Actuarial, Compliance, and Internal Audit) and ensure that they meet the requirements defined by the Regulator and are compliant with the governance guidelines set by Solunion.
+With the aim of ensuring that the Company has an adequate structured, it has a series of policies that regulate fundamental functions (Risk Management, Regulatory Compliance, Audit and Actuarial) and ensure that such functions meet the requirements defined by the Supervisor and are compliant with the governance guidelines set by the Company.
 Section B in this Report includes information on these Key Functions.